continuedev/continue/docs/docs/customization/context-providers.md

 ### Importing outside modules

 > Context providers run in a NodeJS environment, but for the time being the `modifyConfig` function will be called both from NodeJS _and_ the browser.
-This means that if you are importing packages requiring NodeJS, you should dynamically import them inside of the context provider.
+This means that if you are importing packages requiring NodeJS, you should dynamically import them inside of the context provider (e.g. `const moduleA = await import('./moduleA');`).

 To include outside Node modules in your config.ts, run `npm install <module_name>` from the `~/.continue` directory, and then import them in config.ts.